 - 1. Remove the nuts and washers from clutch and brake pedal rod and lever. - 2.
-Using puller tool J-2795 remove clutch and brake pedal rods.
+Using puller tool J-2795 remove clutch and brake pedal rods. - 3.
+Disconnect clutch pedal lever return spring.

-- 4. Remove clutch over-center spring using tool J-2956, Figure 8. - 5.
+- 4. Remove clutch overcenter spring using tool J-2956, Figure 8. - 5.
 Remove cotter key and pin from clevis to clutch cross shaft lever. - 6.
 Remove cotter key and pin from clevis attaching brake lever to master cylinder push rod. - 7.
 Remove the two stop light wires and two brake line connections from rear of master cylinder. - 8.
 Remove the bolt from the rear of master cylinder bracket which will allow the master cylinder and bracket assembly to swing down.